alvnrapada/alvim.ex/GETTING_STARTED_WITH_ELIXIR.md

 # Getting Started with Elixir Development on macOS

 This guide will walk you through setting up a complete Elixir development environment on your Mac.
-We'll cover installing all necessary tools and dependencies to get you started with Elixir development.

 ## Prerequisites